qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 | 19 | 0.0006565408 |
 | 20 | 0.0020301102|

-MOI distributions at the population level obtained from the two ways differ slightly, and the difference is non-significant with the example datasets as determined by the Kolmogorov-Smirnov Test.
+MOI distributions at the population level obtained from the two approaches differ slightly.
+But the difference is non-significant with the example datasets from northern Ghana as determined by the Kolmogorov-Smirnov Test.